CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Introduction

-We propose \method (\methodfull), a method that sidesteps all of these trade-offs with a single, almost trivial idea: \emph{ask the model to be concise, then teach it to do so without being asked}.
-The model already knows how to compress; it just needs permission.
-We give it that permission via a conciseness instruction, then distill this behavior back into the base model.
-No rewards, no budgets, no oracles.
+We propose \method (\methodfull), which avoids these limitations with a single mechanism: instruct the model to be concise, then distill that behavior back into the model so it persists without the instruction.
 Given a reasoning model $\pi_\theta$, we define: \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Teacher}: $\pi_\theta(\cdot \mid x, c)$, the same model conditioned on a conciseness instruction $c$ (for example: ``Solve concisely, avoid unnecessary steps''). \item \textbf{Student}: $\pi_\theta(\cdot \mid x)$, the same model without the compression instruction. \end{itemize} Training generates student rollouts and minimizes the per-token reverse KL divergence between student and teacher distributions.
 This on-policy self-distillation approach requires no ground-truth answers, no reward engineering, and no difficulty estimation.
 The compression signal emerges naturally from the KL objective, adapting automatically to problem difficulty.

 Table~\ref{tab:positioning} contrasts \method with representative methods from each paradigm. \method is the only approach that satisfies all four desiderata.